jklsnt/taproot3/src/corners/huxley/KBxLongCovidResearch.md

 	- ive seen this elsewhere as well
 - weak associations with BMI and age
 - however, things change over 70:
+	- note: not nearly as many data points here
-	- positve association with male,
+	- positive association with male,
+	- diabetes became much more significant
 -